Financial Year Ended 31 March 2021

 Hamilton Lane was founded in 1991 in Philadelphia, Pennsylvania as a private equity advisory firm for large public pension plans.
 We focused almost exclusively on advisory mandates until 1998, when we gained our first separate account client and launched our first fund-of-funds.
 Since that time, we have expanded into managing discretionary private markets plans for institutional investors globally, through both separately managed accounts and commingled funds.

 Hamilton Lane is a recognized leader in alternative asset management, serving some of the most sophisticated clients across the globe.
-As of 31st March 2020, we employed 406 professionals in 16 offices around the world with approximately $68.7 billion in discretionary assets under management and oversight of an additional $434.3 billion in advisory assets.
+As of 31st March 2022, we employ approximately 530 employees and operate across 20 global offices with approximately $106.4 billion in discretionary assets under management and oversight of an additional $794.7 billion in advisory assets.
 We provide a wide array of discretionary and non-discretionary services tailored to address the needs of our clients, including strategic portfolio planning, due diligence, legal, monitoring and reporting, board presentations, performance analysis and benchmarking.

 Hamilton Lane’s clients are principally institutional investors and financial institutions who manage pension funds, endowments, foundations, and other large investment portfolios in markets across the globe.